swcarpentry/r-novice-gapminder/02-project-intro.md

 * It allows you to easily upload your code with your manuscript submission;
 * It makes it easier to pick the project back up after a break.

-### The RStudio solution
+### A possible solution

-Fortunately, RStudio can help you manage your code effectively.
+Fortunately, there are tools and packages which can help you manage your work effectively.

 One of the most powerful and useful aspects of RStudio is its project management functionality.
 We'll be using this today to create a self-contianed, reproducible project.

 > #### Challenge: Installing Packages {.challenge}
->
 > The first thing we're going to do is to install a third-party package, `packrat`.
-> This allows RStudio to create self-contained packages: any further packages
+> This allows RStudio to create self-contained packages: any further packages you download
-> you download will be contained within their respective projects.
-This is really
+> will be contained within their respective projects.
+This is really useful, as different
-> useful, as different versions of packages can change results as new knowledge is
+> versions of packages can change results as new knowledge is gained.
-> gained.
-This allows you to easily keep track of the version used for your analyses.
+> This allows you to easily keep track of the version used for your analyses.
 >
 > Packages can be installed using the `install.packages` function:
 >